StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/about-custom-fields.md

 * Free text: Users can manually enter any value.
 * Dropdown list: Users choose from predefined options.

+## Completion rules

+Custom fields can be either optional or mandatory.
+You must complete all mandatory custom fields before [closing a case](../../user-guides/analyst-corner/cases/close-a-case.md) or [an alert](../../user-guides/analyst-corner/alerts/close-an-alert.md).

 ## Permissions

 {!includes/administrator-access-manage-custom-fields.md!}